Legal

 3.4 Technical and usage data

-When you use the Service, we automatically collect certain technical information, such as:
+When you use the Service, we may automatically collect technical data such as:

 4. Where we obtain your data

-Most data comes directly from you, when you:
+We primarily obtain personal data directly from you when you:

-- communicate with us by email or forms.
+- communicate with us by email or through feedback forms; or

 5. Purposes and legal bases